farbod-leyli/chat_test/README.md

 Features:
 - APIs for Signup, Login and finding other users
 - Showing "Seen" and "isTyping..." details for conversations
-- Real time data transfer between users
+- Real time text data transfer between users

 ***NO TEST AND DEBUG YET
 ***NO VIEW ON WEB